djrrb/Bungee/documentation/Bungee-editing-guide.md

 ## Generate

+* 1. Copy the UFOs and the features.fea file into the */sources/2-build/temp/* folder.

+* 2. Run */scripts/dev/generatePrep.py*, which will act on all UFOs the */sources/2-build/temp* folder.
+This script removes overlap issues with components and splits off double-encoded glyphs.

-I use RoboFont’s <a href="https://github.com/typemytype/batchRoboFontExtension">Batch</a> extension to generate the font files.
+* Use RoboFont’s <a href="https://github.com/typemytype/batchRoboFontExtension">Batch</a> extension to generate the font files, and then to generate the web fonts from those files.

 ##  Minor Changes

-For making minor changes to Bungee, you may find it easier to work with TTX, which is a part of fontTools.
-TTX will convert a generated OTF or TTF file to readable and editable XML.
+For making minor changes to Bungee, you may find it easier to edit the generated fonts directly rather than generating from the source.
+TTX (part of FontTools) will convert a generated OTF or TTF file to readable and editable XML.

 	ttx /path/to/Bungee-Regular.ttf

 When you are done tinkering, you can use the same command to convert the .ttx file back to a font.

 	ttx /path/to/Bungee-Regular.ttx